years of wysiwyg*

 Aileen, Alexandra, Alina, Andrea, Andreas, Andreas, Angela, Arne, Arne, Barbara, Bastian, Boris, Carola, Carsten, Catrin, Cheri Ann, Christian, Christiane, Christine, Christine, Claus, Constanze, Daniel, Daniel, Daniel, Daniela, David, Dirk, Dirk, Elfi, Enrique, Eva, Fabio, Finn, Frank Oliver, Frank, Georg, Heike, Heinke, Iris, Ivan-Alexander, Jakob, Jan, Jennifer, Jennifer, Jens-Peter, Jepe, Johanna, Jörg, Jörg, Jost, Julian, Karsten, Karsten, Katharina, Klaus, Knut, Li Ba, Marcel, Mareike, Mari, Maria, Markus, Matthias, Melanie, Michael, Michael, Michael, Miriam Alexa, Miriam, Mirjana, Moritz, Moritz, Nandita, Nane, Nicole, Nicole, Nina, Nina, Olaf, Oliver, Patrizia, Peter, Peter, Philip, Ralf, Renaud, Rüdiger, Samuel, Sarah, Sebastian, Sebastian, Sebastian, Silke, Simon, Simon, Simon, Stefan, Stephan, Stephanie, Susanne, Tai Jin, Thomas, Thomas, Thomas, Timon, Tom, Ulf

-"What do you specialize in?" we've heard it over and over again and often avoided to answer bluntly.
-The truth is: Some areas are more dear to us than others, and there we try to achieve maximum expertise and, if at all possible, some degree of virtuosity.
+"What are you specialized in?" we've heard it over and over again and often avoided to answer bluntly.
+The truth is: Some areas are more dear to us than others, and in these we try to achieve maximum expertise and, if at all possible, some degree of virtuosity.
 But the topics are as varied as a full-stack development of a content management system, a multiplayer game to be played on stage, a dealer's manual, a truly large e-commerce system with worldwide customers and dozens of languages, a platform for language courses, always middleware for the supposedly standard solutions, a video platform, a portfolio, news magazines or portals, a design system or even a server infrastructure.
 But all this is only possible if you love digital communication and are not satisfied with half-baked solutions.

 Maybe that's our speciality.